 Myanmar Lutherans are pitching in to alleviate the impact of severe flooding, which has devastated central and southern regions of the country since the onset of the monsoon season.
 Lutheran Church of Australia (LCA) International Mission is seeking urgent prayer and financial support from LCA/NZ members.

-Members of the Evangelical Lutheran Church of Myanmar, the oldest Lutheran synod in the country located in the capital Yangon, are providing blankets, clean water and rice to some of the thousands of people who have been rendered homeless by the flooding.
+Members of the Evangelical Lutheran Church of Myanmar, the oldest Lutheran synod in the country and located in the capital Yangon, are providing blankets, clean water and rice to some of the thousands of people who have been rendered homeless by the flooding.

 ‘People had to run away from their homes to higher ground and sanctuary for their own survival, leaving all their belongings.
 The living situation is so severe that all sources of water are contaminated with seawater and there is no food’, says Luke Andrew, a member of the Evangelical Lutheran Church of Myanmar involved in providing the relief.